 - A dirty or rusty object caused the wound

-If you believe your wound is serious enough to warrant a visit to the emergency room, you should handle the wound carefully.
+Before heading off to the ER, it’s important to know how to treat cuts by handling the wound carefully.
 Not only do you want to prevent the cut from becoming even worse, but you also want to avoid infections.
 Here are some tips that will help you handle the wound properly before going to the ER.

 - Leave any foreign objects embedded in the wound alone.
 The foreign object may have struck an artery and is now blocking major bleeding.
 If you remove the object, you may start to bleed excessively.

 - Clean the wound if you can.
 In order to prevent infection, use soap and water on the wound as soon as possible.
 If the wound is contaminated, you may still need a tetanus shot.
 Learn more about the time frame for tetanus shot after injury.